endoflife-date/endoflife.date/products/vmware-harbor-registry.md

 > is an enterprise-class registry server that stores and distributes container images.
 Harbor
 > allows you to store and manage images for use with VMware Tanzu Kubernetes Grid Integrated
 > Edition (TKGI).

+{: .warning }
+> This page tracks the VMWare Harbor Registry, which is a VMWare product based on the open-source Harbor project.

 New major versions are usually maintained for approximately 1 year.
 More information about releases on [VMWare website](https://network.pivotal.io/products/harbor-container-registry/releases).